mamree/til/git/workflow-for-feature-branch-that-depends-on-another-feature-branch.md

 * A rebased his commits against master into one single commit
 * He merged his changes
-* B pulled the latest changes
+* B update his local master branch
 * B changed base to the `master` for his PR
 * B rebased to `master` by only playing back his  commits `git rebase --onto master HEAD~X`